Cyrus McCormick Farm: History

 In 1902, the company was merged with competitor Deering Harvester Company and (smaller ones) to form International Harvester.

 Preservation

-The farm remained in the McCormick family up to 1954, before being donated to Virginia Polytechnic Institute as an agricultural center and Farm Memorial.
-Currently, the schoolroom has vintage textbooks, toys, and other school supplies dating from the 1830s.
+The farm remained in the McCormick family up to 1954.
+It was donated to Virginia Polytechnic Institute as an agricultural center and Farm Memorial.
+The schoolroom is stocked with vintage textbooks, toys, and other school supplies dating from the 1830s.

-It was declared a National Historic Landmark in 1964.
+The property was declared a National Historic Landmark in 1964.

 The farm is less than 5 mi from the interchange of Raphine Road and Interstate 81, halfway between Lexington, Virginia and Staunton, Virginia.